khaeru/sdmx/doc/implementation.rst

 =======

 The IM provides terms and concepts for data and metadata, but does not specify *how that (meta)data is stored or represented*.
-The SDMX standards include multiple ways to store data, in the following formats:
+The SDMX standards include multiple ways to store data, in the following formats.
+In general, :mod:`sdmx`:

+- reads most SDMX-ML 2.1 and 3.0 and SDMX-JSON 1.0 messages.
+- uses, via `sdmx-test-data <https://github.com/khaeru/sdmx-test-data/>`_, specimens of messages in both data formats.
+  These are used by the test suite to check that the code functions as intended, but can also be viewed to understand the data formats.

 SDMX-ML
     Based on eXtensible Markup Language (XML).